 Case Study · Workforce Retention

-How a Mining Operation Cut Voluntary Turnover by Redesigning the Schedule
+How a Mining Operation Cut Voluntary Turnover by Implementing the DuPont Schedule

 Management was certain compensation was driving the departures.
-The diagnostic told a different story — and the redesign followed the data.
+The diagnostic told a different story — and the DuPont schedule’s built-in seven-day break changed everything.

 Mining